kuuse/luasnmp/USAGE.md

 ### How to use 'configure' with Nmap

-`luasnmp` may be used as a NSE library for `snmp-*` NSE scripts, as a replacement for the standard NSE `snmp` library.
+`luasnmp` may be used as an NSE library for `snmp-*` NSE scripts, as a replacement for the standard NSE `snmp` library.
-The advantage with using `luasnmp` over the standard NSE `snmp` is the SNMPv3 support, which the standard NSE `snmp` lacks.
+The advantage with using `luasnmp` over the standard NSE `snmp` is the SNMPv3 support.
+At the time of writing this (2025), the standard NSE `snmp` library lacks SNMPv3 support.

 If Nmap was built from source, `luasnmp` may be built using the Nmap executable to extract the Lua version, and the source code for headers and libraries (in the same subdirectory `liblua/` by default).
-In this case, there is no need for a "stand-alone" Lua inetrpreter to be present.
+In this case, no "stand-alone" Lua interpreter is required to build LuaSNMP.

 Example, with Nmap sources built in `/tmp/nmap-7.97/`, and installed as `/tmp/bin/nmap`:

+    ./configure \
+        --prefix=/usr \
+        --use-nmap \
+        --with-lua=/tmp/bin/nmap \
+        --with-luaincdir=/tmp/nmap-7.97/liblua/ \
-    ./configure --prefix=/usr --with-lua=/tmp/bin/nmap --with-luaincdir=/tmp/nmap-7.97/liblua/ --with-lualibdir=/tmp/nmap-7.97/liblua/
+        --with-lualibdir=/tmp/nmap-7.97/liblua/
     make
     make install

-If Nmap was built from a package instead, the Lua header files and lib will not be available, and have to be installed separately (by Lua package or source code).
+If Nmap was built from a package instead, the Lua header files and lib will not be available, and have to be installed separately (by a Lua package or source code).
-In such a case, the Lua version must match the Nmap Lua version.
+In such a case, do *not* use the `--use-nmap` option.
+The separately installed Lua version must match the Lua version included with Nmap.

 As with any Lua script, adjust `package.path` and `package.cpath` as needed in the calling NSE script to find the `luasnmp` module.